 Yes, all mentors and mentees will be allocated 2 structured points for participating in the mentor/mentee training.
 Depending on the state/territory that you are registered in you can also claim 0.5 to 1 unstructured points for each hour time spent working with your mentor/mentee.

 For more information

-Contact the mentoring@ava.com.au; T: (02) 9431 5000 or your AVA Division office.
+Contact the Mentoring Program Manager - E: mentoring@ava.com.au; T: (02) 9431 5000.